-In this paper, we conducted fine-grained experiments and in-depth analyses of the Citrix XenServer 5.5 based on the results of [5].
-We migrated this approach to VMware ESX 4.0 and evaluated the validity of the previous findings.
+In this paper, we conducted fine-grained experiments and in-depth analyses of the Citrix XenServer 5.5 based on the results of (Huber et al., We migrated this approach to VMware 2010).
+ESX 4.0 and evaluated the validity of the previous findings.
 In summary, the results showed that CPU and memory virtualization performance behavior is similar on both systems as well as CPU scalability and overcommitment.
 However, the results also indicated a deviation when it comes to I/O virtualization and scheduling.
 In these cases, VMware ESX 4.0 provides better performance and performance isolation than Citrix XenServer 5.5.
+We evaluated the portability of the automated experimental analysis approach.
 Finally, we presented a basic model allowing to predict the performance when migrating applications from native systems to virtualized environments, for scaling up and overcommitting CPU resources, or for migrating to a different virtualization platform.
 As a next step, we plan to study the performance overhead for mixed workload types and their mutual performance influence in more detail.
-In addition, we will use our model as a basis for future work in the Descartes research project [4, 11].
-For example, we will integrate our results in a meta-model for performance prediction of services deployed in dynamic virtualized environments.
+In addition, we will use our model as a basis for future work in the Descartes research project (Descartes Research Group, 2010; Kounev et al., 2010).
+For example, we will integrate our results in a meta model for performance prediction of services deployed in dynamic virtualized environments, e.g., Cloud Computing.